 Stock detail —

-The most recent assessment of the stock was carried out in 2016 and indicated that the stock was not overfished (B2015 at 1.36BMSY) or subject to overfishing (Fishing mortality, F2014at 0.54FMSY).
-Preliminary 2016 catch was 30,141 t, higher than both the recent average (24,489 t) and the 2017-2018 Total Allowable Catch (TAC of 28,000 t), although it is below maximum sustainable yield (37,082 t).
+The most recent assessment of the stock was carried out in 2016 using data up to 2014 and indicated that the stock was not overfished (B2015 at 1.36BMSY) or subject to overfishing (Fishing mortality, F2014at 0.54FMSY).
+Preliminary 2016 catch was 30,141 t, higher than both the recent average (24,489 t) and the 2017-2018 Total Allowable Catch (28,000 t), although it is below Maximum Sustainable Yield (37,082 t).
 There is a Multi-Annual Plan in place for North Atlantic Albacore, which has the objective of maintaining the stock in a good state with at least 60% probability.
 Following a review and provision of advice by the scientific committee in 2017, the plan is now supported by a Harvest Control Rule with MSY-based targets and limits.
-The management plan includes a TAC in 2017 is 28,000 t, with individual catch limits assigned to each country.
+The management plan includes a TAC (Total Allowable Catch) in 2017 was 28,000 t, with individual catch limits assigned to each country.
 This increases to 33,600 t for 2018-2020.
 Since 1999, there has been a limit on the number of vessels in the fishery which appears to have reduced mortality.
-Approximately 34% of the albacore from the North Atlantic was caught in pole and line surface fisheries which are selective yet rely on large amounts of live bait fish.
+Approximately 36% of the albacore from the North Atlantic was caught in pole and line surface fisheries which are selective yet rely on large amounts of live bait fish.
 Whilst the scale of this is unlikely to overexploit stocks of these species, it could have implications for local availability.

 Tuna belong to the family Scombridae.
 They are large, oceanic fish and are seasonally migratory, some making trans-oceanic journeys.
 Albacore are found throughout the world’s temperate, sub-tropical and tropical oceans, although they are less common in the tropics.
 They are found from the surface to a depth of 600m where they often form mixed schools with skipjack, yellowfin and bluefin tuna.
 They grow more slowly than skipjack and yellowfin tuna, reaching a maximum size of 140cm, 60kg in weight and maximum age of 15 years.
 Albacore mature when about 90cm length and 4-5 years old.
 Spawning normally occurs between January and July.